FreshRSS/FreshRSS/README.md

 * For those willing to help testing or developing the latest features, [the dev branch](https://github.com/FreshRSS/FreshRSS/tree/dev) is waiting for you!

 # Disclaimer
-This application was primarily developed to fulfill personal needs, and comes with absolutely no warranty.
+FreshRSS comes with absolutely no warranty.
 Feature requests, bug reports, and other contributions are welcome.
 The best way to contribute is to [open an issue on GitHub](https://github.com/FreshRSS/FreshRSS/issues).
 We are a friendly community.